The Ides of March (novel)

 The Ides of March is an epistolary novel by Thornton Wilder that was published in 1948.
-It is, in the author's words, 'a fantasia on certain events and persons of the last days of the Roman republic.
+In the author's words, it is 'a fantasia on certain events and persons of the last days of the Roman republic.
 Historical reconstruction is not among the primary aims of this work'.
 The novel deals with the characters and events leading to, and culminating in, the assassination of Julius Caesar.

 Context

-The novel is divided into four books, each of which starts earlier and ends later than the previous book.
+The novel is divided into four books, each starting earlier and ending later than the previous book.

-Catullus' poems and the closing section by Suetonius are the only documents of the book which are not imagined; however, many of the events are historical, such as Cleopatra's visit to Rome.
+Catullus' poems and the closing section by Suetonius are the only documents in the book that are not imagined; however, many of the events are historical, such as Cleopatra's visit to Rome.

-Though the novel describes events leading up to Caesar's assassination on 15 March 44 BC, a number of earlier events are described as if they were contemporary.
+Though the novel describes events leading up to Caesar's assassination on 15 March 44 BC, several earlier events are described as if they were contemporary.
 Thus, the violation of the Bona Dea mysteries by Publius Clodius Pulcher, Caesar's subsequent divorce of his second wife Pompeia, and the circulation of two poems by Catullus suggesting that Caesar and his engineer, Mamurra, were lovers (and Catallus's subsequent apology) are transposed from December 62 BC to December 45 BC.
-In addition, many of the characters depicted as living in the novel were actually dead by 44 BC, including M. Porcius Cato (in 46 BC), Catullus (in c.
+In addition, many characters depicted as living in the novel were dead by 44 BC, including M. Porcius Cato (in 46 BC), Catullus (in c.
 54 BC), Julia (in 69 BC) and Clodius (in 52 BC).

 Major characters

-Note that names, relationships, and events are described as they occur in the novel, and are not necessarily historically accurate.
+Note that names, relationships, and events are described as they occur in the novel and are not necessarily historically accurate.